Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 There are several symptoms you should watch out for, just in case: vaginal bleeding, heavier and longer menstrual cycle, pain in sexual intercourse, bloody vaginal discharge, as well as pelvic and lower back pain.

-As mentioned above, the contaminated water in Camp Lejeune contains benzene and TCT which trigger the risk of kidney cancer, especially when people were exposed to such harmful chemicals for a long period of time.
+As mentioned above, the contaminated water in Camp Lejeune contains benzene and TCT, which trigger the risk of kidney cancer, especially when people are exposed to such harmful chemicals for a long period.

 The symptoms of kidney cancer typically range from urination problems to the development of mass in the abdominal area.
-In addition to that, one may also experience basic symptoms such as fever, fatigue, and extreme tiredness.
+In addition, one may experience symptoms such as fever, fatigue, and extreme tiredness.

 • Renal Toxicity